Toon Moene's Home Page

 The weather (and sea level) data was computed by KNMI, based on HIRLAM, until late 2022.

-I am one of the two Dutch delegates to the Technical Advisory Committee of the Council of the European Centre for Medium Range Weather Forecasts.
+I was one of the two Dutch delegates to the Technical Advisory Committee of the Council of the European Centre for Medium Range Weather Forecasts until my retirement.

 Me, at work: